178shivam178/kaggle_problems/Flower_classification/reedme.md

-Hii Everyone this was my first competetion on kaggle.from this competetion I have learnt many thing like-TPU Training,to using TFrec File
+Hii Everyone this was my first competetion on kaggle.from this competetion I have learnt many thing like-TPU Training,to use TFrec File

 In this copetetion I got 76th rank by using only one Model EfficientB7. complete details---
     DATASET===> Kaggle dataset+imagenet_flower +inaturalist_flower +openimage +oxford_102